Zucchini, coriander and mint tian

 In cooking terms, a tian is a layered vegetable dish, baked in the oven and topped with cheese.
-Our version features fresh summer veggies and a crunchy panko-Parmesan topping.
+This one is easy to whip up!
+Our Italian inspired recipe features fresh summer veggies and a crunchy panko-Parmesan topping.

 - Position a rack in the middle of the oven.
 Preheat oven to 350ºF.

 - Meanwhile, in a large, heavy ovenproof skillet, heat oil over medium heat.
 Add onion; cook, stirring occasionally, until softened and lightly golden, about 10 minutes (reduce heat if necessary to avoid excessive browning).
 Stir coriander, 1/4 tsp salt and 1/8 tsp pepper into skillet; add tomatoes, garlic, 1 tsp lemon zest and water.
 Cook, stirring occasionally, until tomatoes begin to soften, about 5 minutes; remove from heat.

 - Transfer 3/4 of onion-tomato mixture to a bowl; set aside.
 Spread remaining onion-tomato mixture over bottom of skillet; gently press down to slightly flatten.
 In slightly overlapping concentric circles, layer 1/3 of squash over onion-tomato mixture; sprinkle with 1/4 of sliced mint and season with generous pinch salt and pepper.
 Top with another 1/4 of remaining onion-tomato mixture and mint; add another layer of squash and season with salt and pepper.
 Repeat to create a third layer of onion-tomato mixture, mint, and squash; top with remaining onion-tomato mixture.
 Cover pan tightly with foil; bake until squash is tender, about 45 minutes.